 No Sweat Nature Study Live is such a fun class for elementary students!
 If you have a co-op where students can’t go outside to experience nature first-hand, they can still learn about it through Cindy West’s inspiring lessons.
 Each lesson contains some printables that you can work on and a nature study drawing with optional colored pencils or watercolors.
 The membership includes curriculum such as Defense Mechanisms of Plants.

-We are now involved in a Tapestry of Grace Fellowship Group (co-op), so each week the kids do projects, timelines, geography, food, art, etc. that go along with our history reading for the week.
+We used to be involved in a Tapestry of Grace Fellowship Group (co-op), so each week the kids do projects, timelines, geography, food, art, etc. that go along with our history reading for the week.
 We have also done some really neat evening celebration nights to culminate our studies.
 See the one we did on The Exodus and the Roaring Twenties.

 See How to Add Music to Your Homeschool Co-op for lots of suggestions.